Silicon

 SILICON REINVENTED

-Our atomic-scale, ultra-low-power field controlled computing devices are based on unique Quantum Dots that each consist of a single silicon atom.
 Our devices are orders of magnitude faster than the best CMOS devices, but fully compatible with them on the same chip.

-Binary Computing: Tiny, fast, and cool
+Quantum Accelerator Chips: Tiny, fast, and cool

 QSi is changing the face of computing.
 We have created the first practical implementation of an atomic scale architecture that does not use transistors.

 Why does that matter?
 Ordinary computer circuits pump enormous numbers of electrons with each cycle of the clock.
 Then all those electrons are dumped as heat.
 It is extremely expensive to get rid of all that heat.
-That has forced an end to the Moore’s Law path that has driven all aspects of the computing industry for the past half century.
+That has forced an end to the Moore’s Law path that has driven the semiconductor industry for the past half century.
 So computers are not getting any faster.
 It takes a lot of energy to run them.
 That energy is largely wasted.
 QSi has shown that it doesn’t have to be that way.

 • 100X less power consumed than the best of today’s technology